-Stirling educational establishments have long established staged intervention procedures which provide appropriate and proportionate assessment, planning and review to ensure children and young people have their individualised needs met.
-Further information is detailed in Staged Intervention Guidance.
+Stirling's educational establishments have long established staged intervention processes, which provide appropriate and proportionate assessment, planning and review to ensure children and young people have their individualised needs met.
+Your child's school or nursery can provide you with further information on the staged intervention process.